EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 CPU Fan

-* Cooler Master - Mobius 120  Not available with your other selected options.
+* CPU Fan, Cooler Master - Mobius 120  Not available with your other selected options.
 Reload page to reset. +€20
-* Cooler Master - Mobius 120p ARGB  Not available with your other selected options.
+* CPU Fan, Cooler Master - Mobius 120p ARGB  Not available with your other selected options.
 Reload page to reset. +€33
-* Noctua - NF-A12x25 HS-PWM  Not available with your other selected options.
+* CPU Fan, Noctua - NF-A12x25 HS-PWM  Not available with your other selected options.
 Reload page to reset. +€33
-* CPU Fan Mounting Kit - 120mm  Not available with your other selected options.
+* CPU Fan, CPU Fan Mounting Kit - 120mm  Not available with your other selected options.
 Reload page to reset.  (bring your own fan)

 **Power Cable**